-We have to take into account certain important political events which broadly influence societal development together with the developments related to both the Estonians' and Russians' situation under the new circumstances.
-One of the primary factors here is Estonia's joining the European Union and NATO.
-From May 1st 2004 Estonia has been an EU member, but may we say that due to Estonia's EU membership the European dimension is now also forming a part of Estonians' self-perception?
+We have to take into account certain important political events which broadly influence societal development together with the developments related to both the Estonians' and Russians' situation under new circumstances.
+One of the primary factors here is Estonia joining the European Union.
+When Estonian society faced the EU-referendum in September 2003, the share of those who voted in favour of joining the European Union was 66.8 per cent, while the percentage of those who voted against membership was 33.2.
+The overall participation rate in Estonia was 64.1 % (Estonian National Electoral Committee, 2003).
+From May 1st 2004 Estonia has been an EU member, but may we say that due to the Estonia's EU membership the European dimension is now also forming a part of Estonians' self-perception?

 Although being indisputably a part of Europe, Estonia's position there has not always been conclusively defined.
-Today there have emerged new tendencies towards identification with Estonia's welfare-state neighbours, i.e., the aspiration to have similarities with the Nordic countries.
-"Escape" to the free world was a very dynamic impetus for Estonia, Latvia, and Lithuania.
-How these young democracies economically used their chance is, for instance, largely different from developments in Russia after dissolution of the USSR.
-In the main, nostalgia about the socialist period and the Soviet regime has been minimal in Estonia.
+Today there have emerged new tendencies towards identification with

+Estonia's welfare-state neighbours, i.e., the aspiration to have similarities with the Nordic countries.
+"Escape" to the free world was a very dynamic impetus for Estonia, Latvia and Lithuania.
+How these young democracies economically used their chance is, for instance, largely different from developments in Russia after dissolution of the SU.
+Principally speaking nostalgia about the socialist period and the Soviet regime has been also minimal in Estonia.
 It is hard to say the same about Russia.